dbgoytia/lab-simulate-traffic-cloudtrails/README.md

 ## Goal

-The whole process is triggered by lambda that runs the simulation over an specified period of time.
-This Lambda will upload simple dummy.txt files to an S3 location every 10 seconds (run it for example, 5 or 10 minutes for not generating that much cost).
-Every time a file is uploaded to S3, another Lambda (random-lambda-call) is triggered on upload, to randomly call one of the lambda-app-1, lambda-app-2, or lambda-app-3.
+The whole process is triggered by a client simulation written in ruby.
+This program uploads simple dummy.txt files to an S3 location every 10 seconds (run it for example, 5 or 10 minutes for not generating that much cost).
+Every time a file is uploaded to S3, a Lambda (random-lambda-call) is triggered on upload, to randomly call one of the lambda-app-1, lambda-app-2, or lambda-app-3.
 This three processes simply encrypt the data in s3 using the KMS API and pushing it yet to a secondary s3 location.

 Create a Cloud Trail trail that encompasses the three events.